slazav/py_fit_res/Readme.md

 itransform(func, dfunc, x, npts=100)
 ```

-TODO: link to the theory, examples
+See the PDF note for the theory

 ----
 #### Examples